awslabs/containers-cost-allocation-dashboard/ARCHITECTURE.md

 ### S3 Bucket Policy

-In addition, an S3 bucket policy sample is provided as part of this documentation.
+In addition, a sample S3 bucket policy is provided as part of this documentation.
+This is for the bucket that is used to store the Kubecost data.
 See ["Using an S3 Bucket Policy on the Kubecost Data Bucket" in the SECURITY.md](SECURITY.md/.#using-an-s3-bucket-policy-on-the-kubecost-data-bucket) file.
 The Terraform module that's provided with this solution does not create it, because it doesn't create the S3 bucket.
 It's up to you to use it on your S3 bucket.